danielcorin/blog/content/til/embeddings/embeddings-clustering/index.md

 ---

 I explored how embeddings cluster by visualizing LLM-generated words across different categories.
 The visualizations helped build intuition about how these embeddings relate to each other in vector space.
-Most of the code was generated using Sonnets.
+Most of the code was generated using Sonnet.

 ```python
 !pip install --upgrade pip